aragon/hack/docs/guides-buidler-migration.md

   }
 ```

 Hooks can also be used to replace Aragon's templates logic.
-You can find complete examples [here](https://github.com/aragon/aragon-apps/pull/1084) and [here](https://github.com/aragon/aragon-apps/pull/1092).
+You can find complete examples in 1Hive's [Conviction Voting](https://github.com/aragonone/conviction-voting-app/blob/buidlerized/buidler-app/scripts/buidler-hooks.js) and [Payroll](https://github.com/1Hive/payroll-app/blob/buidler-setup/buidler-app/scripts/buidler-hooks.js) apps.
 In our case, we will simply add empty functions since we don't need any initialization logic.
 So we will create a file named `buidler-hooks.js` in the `scripts` folder and add the following code:

 ```js
 module.exports = {